martinkingtw/ComputerVision-HarrisCornerDetection/README.md

 ## Example

-This is a picture of a table.
+This is the input of the program.

 ![table input](https://github.com/martinkingtw/ComputerVision-HarrisCornerDetection/blob/master/table.jpg)